 Intensely powerful Hurricane Lee will slow down over the ocean, forecasters say

-Hurricane Lee has grown shockingly fast and is now a Category 4 storm with 155 mph winds.
+Hurricane Lee has grown shockingly fast and is now a Category 4 storm with near 150 mph winds.
 While the latest data suggest its winds may not reach the 180 mph that was forecast early Friday, the hurricane will remain intensely strong, the National Hurricane Center said.

 By 5 a.m.
 ET, Lee had become an "incredibly powerful" Category 5 storm with 165 mph winds, the NHC said.
 But its winds then diminished somewhat — and thankfully, it's not currently threatening to make landfall anywhere in the U.S. or the Caribbean.